What is an alabaster box?

 On the other hand, Luke 7:36-50 speaks of the house of Simon the Pharisee rather than the house of Simon the leper.
 This event occurred about a year before the crucifixion in the area around Galilee (Luke 7:1, 11).
 The woman here was forgiven of many sins, but her name is not given.
 While Mary of Bethany possessed insight as to the upcoming death of Christ, the woman of Luke had no such insight; she exhibited just loving worship of the One who forgave her of her sins.
 There certainly are many similarities in these incidents that have caused some confusion, one of which is the presence of an alabaster box.

-Alabaster was a stone commonly found in Palestine.
+Alabaster was a stone commonly found in Israel.
 It was a hard stone resembling white marble and is referred to as one of the precious stones used in the decoration of Solomon’s Temple (1 Chronicles 29:2).
 In Song of Songs, the beloved man is described as having legs like “alabaster columns” (ESV) or “pillars of marble” (NIV, KJV).
 So the container the two women used to carry the perfumed oil was made of a white, marble-like substance.
 Ointment, oils and perfumes used to be put in vessels made of alabaster, which kept them pure and unspoiled.
 The boxes were often sealed or made fast with wax, to prevent the perfume from escaping.
 When Mary broke open her alabaster box, “the house was filled with the fragrance of the perfume” (John 12:3).
 Alabaster was a strong enough substance to keep the oil or perfume completely contained until the time of its use.

 The Quest Study Bible and Logos Bible Software.